Mathématique: Chapter 4

 Young rolled his eyes.
 “Yeah, I can see Teal’c wearing that.”

-“For your information, Teal’c is pushing for team T-shirts.”
+“For your information, Teal’c is pushin’ the team T-shirts.”

 “SG-3 has one.
 It’s pretty much what you’d expect from SG-3 though.
-Something along the lines of: ‘We Fuck Shit Up!’
+Something along the lines of: ‘We Burn Shit Down!’
 It’s not even witty.
 I checked with Jackson to make sure I wasn’t missing a clever pun or something, but nope.”

 “What’s with the T-shirt fad these days?”

 “The medics started it.
-I’m surprised you didn’t already know.
+I’m surprised you didn’t know.
 Johansen was the instigator.”

 Young winced, staring at his ceiling.
 “Ah.”